Sherlock Holmes pastiches: CSI: Crime Scene Investigation

 The highly popular CSI: Crime Scene Investigation featured an entire episode circling around the death of a man who held 'mystery nights' with a group of friends in which they roleplayed as Holmes characters and solved invented crimes; his basement was an exact replica of Sherlock Holmes' 221B Baker Street parlour, and he emulated everything Holmes did in the books – from his smoking to his cocaine addiction.
 The episode was called "Who Shot Sherlock?".
 CSI is also notable for the lead character, Gil Grissom (William Petersen), has more than a passing similarity to Sherlock Holmes.
 Like Holmes, Grissom is dispassionate with a fierce devotion to logic and little regard for societal norms of behaviour; Grissom once smashed mustard jars in a grocery store to illustrate a theory, much as Holmes once practiced spearing a pig in a butchers shop to determine how strong a man would have to be to transfix a man with a harpoon.
 Grissom also possesses a Moriarty-like nemesis, Paul Millander (Matt O'Toole), whom he pursues in several episodes.
 Coincidentally, "Paul Millander" has the same initials as "Professor Moriarty."
 There's also a woman, Lady Heather Kessler (Melinda Clarke), in whom he takes an unusual interest.
 Their relationship is similar to that of Irene Adler and Holmes.
 Both Irene and Lady Heather enchant Holmes and Grissom with their beauty, their wit and their resolution.
 Lady Heather often wears Victorian-style dresses, referencing Holmes's era.
 Whilst Grisoms replacement D.B.
 Russell's (Ted Danson) official character sheet was described as "A west coast Sherlock Holmes who devours crime novels and looks at every crime scene as if it were a story waiting to be told".
-Both Grissom and Russell work with their CSI partners Catherine Willows (Marg Helgenberger) and Julie Finlay (Elisabeth Shue), respectively (both the equivalent of Dr. John Watson) whilst both working under the Las Vegas Police Department's Homicide Captain Jim Brass (Paul Guilfoyle) (the equivalent of Inspector Lestrade).
+Both Grissom and Russell work with their CSI partners Catherine Willows (Marg Helgenberger) and Julie Finlay (Elisabeth Shue), respectively (both the equivalent of Dr. John Watson) while both working under the Las Vegas Police Department's Homicide Captain Jim Brass (Paul Guilfoyle) (the equivalent of Inspector Lestrade).